CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Model

 \section{Model}

 In TREC CAsT \cite{dalton_cast_2020,dalton_cast_2021}, each retrieval session contains around 10 turns of exchange.
 Each turn corresponds to a query and its associated canonical answer\footnote{Selected by the organizer as the most relevant answer of a baseline system.} is provided as context for future queries.
 Let us now introduce some notations that we use to describe our model.
 For each turn $n \le N$, where $N$ is the last turn of the conversation, we denote by $q_n$ and $a_n$ respectively the corresponding query and its response.
 Finally, the context of a query $q_n$ at turn $n$ corresponds to all the previous queries and answers, i.e. $q_1,\ a_1,\ q_2,\ a_2,\ ...,\ q_{n-1},\ a_{n-1}$.
 The main objective of the \textit{TREC CAsT} challenges is to retrieve, for each query $q_n$ and its context, the relevant passages.
 In the next sections, we present our first-stage ranker and second-stage re-ranker, along with their training procedure, both based, directly or indirectly, on the SPLADE (v2) model described in~\cite{formal_splade_v2}.
 SPLADE has shown results on par with dense approaches on in-domain collections while exhibiting stronger abilities to generalize in a zero-shot setting~\cite{formal_splade_v2}.
-It outputs a sparse representation of a document or a query in the BERT vocabulary, which is key to our model during training and inference.
+Moreover, it outputs a sparse representation of a document or a query in the BERT vocabulary, which is key to our model during training and inference.
+This explains why we did not consider interaction models such as ColBERT \cite{santhanam-etal-2022-colbertv2} or dense approaches \cite{10.1145/3404835.3462891}.
 The SPLADE model we use includes a contextual encoding function, followed by some aggregation steps: ReLU, log saturation, and max pooling over each token in the text.
 The output of SPLADE is a sparse vector with only positive or zero components in the BERT vocabulary space $\mathbb{R}^{|V|}$.
 In this work, we use several sets of parameters for the same SPLADE architecture and distinguish each version by its parameters $\theta$, and the corresponding model by $SPLADE(\ldots;\theta)$.